Nashiuz-Zaman/lumora-server/README.md

 ### 3️⃣ Set up environment variables

-Create a `.env` file in the project root and add the following:
+Create a `.env` file inside an env folder at project root (root > env > .env) and add the following:

 ```env
 # Client URLs